madelson/ImmutableLinkedList/README.md

 The .NET core libraries offer two types that implement this datastructure:

 `Microsoft.FSharp.Collections.FSharpList<T>` implements the core functional list type for the F# language.
 This supports many similar operations as `ImmutableLinkedList<T>` and is the clear choice for F# projects due to it's language integration.
 However, this type is less compelling for C# projects as it is rather awkward to use from C# because the methods are exposed via the separate `ListModule` class rather than being implemented on `FSharpList<T>` itself.
 Furthermore, using this type from a C# project means taking a dependency on the entire FSharp core DLL, which may be undesirable for some.
-Furthermore, `FSharpList<T>` does not offer constant-time `Count` and therefore does not implement `IReadOnlyCollection<T>`.
+Finally, `FSharpList<T>` does not offer constant-time `Count` and therefore does not implement `IReadOnlyCollection<T>`.

 `System.Collections.Immutable.ImmutableStack<T>` from the `System.Collections.Immutable` package offers another implementation of the same basic datastructure (note that `System.Collections.Immutable.ImmutableList<T>` is a very different datastructure based on a binary tree which has very different performance characteristics). `ImmutableStack<T>` is a good choice if you want to use this datastructure to represent a stack.
 However, it is clumsy to use it as a more general collection because it only implements operations which are directly relevant to stacks.
 Furthermore, `ImmutableStack<T>` does not offer constant-time `Count` and therefore does not implement `IReadOnlyCollection<T>`.